 It’s not an easy job trudging through the desperately thick and plainly presented pages of @LymeScience‘s website.
 There is a section on doctors they describe as “Rogues Gallery” which highlights practicing ILADS LLMD’s.
 Another section entitled “Scientific Consensus” proudly displays, not surprisingly, the IDSA’s review of Lyme infection from 2010 which has since been thoroughly and repeatedly debunked.
 “Coinfection Confusion” perpetuates the misinformation that Bartonella cannot be acquired by ticks, the science demonstrates otherwise.
 Unfortunately, on this page the author is critical of Yolanda Hadid‘s efforts to battle Chronic Lyme Disease, describing her chart of co-infections and treatments as “disturbing”.
 This page is also utilized to highlight other diagnoses the author disagrees with – including Morgellons.
 Of course, the latest resource they have about Morgellons Disease is the thoroughly debunked 2012 CDC Unexplained Dermopathy study. @LymeScience certainly has an agenda and an obsession, fixation – unhealthy relationship with misinformation, propaganda, and astroturf.

 Who is @LymeScience?
 If we had to speculate our assumption would be a PR agency hired to produce astroturf.
-The IDSA is losing power over the Lyme issue and this @LymeScience may be a desperate attempt at influencing public opinion.
+The IDSA is losing power over the Lyme issue and this @LymeScience may be a desperate attempt from within that organization to influence public opinion.
 Appearing as a nonaffiliated concerned grassroots organization is, of course, the definition of astroturf itself.
 Astroturf is effective for people who really don’t know any different, and in this case – those who might also be Breaking Bad fanatics.